Radio repeater: Frequency separation: input to output

 These are just a few examples.
 There are many other separations or spacings between input and output frequencies in operational systems.

 Same band frequencies

 Same band repeaters operate with input and output frequencies in the same frequency band.
-For example, in US two-way radio, 30–50 MHz is one band and 150–174 MHz is another.
+For example, in the US, two-way radio, 30–50 MHz is one band and 150–174 MHz is another.
 A repeater with an input of 33.980 MHz and an output of 46.140 MHz is a same band repeater.

 In same band repeaters, a central design problem is keeping the repeater's own transmitter from interfering with the receiver.
 Reducing the coupling between transmitter and input frequency receiver is called isolation.